RaphaelMartin83/MeMoTo/README.md

 - share with ctrl+space
 - find into diagram with ctrl+f
 - print to png with ctrl+p

+### MeMoTo can also be run with commands

+- --help
+- --version
+- --output-png (headless print png from diagram and close)
+- --default-diagram (since a class can have multiple diagram types, opens MeMoTo on the desired diagram)
+- --focus-on (searchs for the first occurence of the given value and opens MeMoTo to quickly find something)

 Note: The sharing feature is a bit wierd.
 It relies on a common network repository and uses a sqlite file.
 Choose a network volume to put the sharing file on it and give the full network path to your coworkers.